 "In general, most sore throats are self-limited and will resolve on their own.
 But, if a sore throat begins with early symptoms lasting longer than 5-7 days and is accompanied by fever, chills, headache or marked fatigue, this too, should be evaluated by a clinician.
 There are definitely over-the-counter remedies for viral sore throats that can help with symptom relief.
 Decongestants and nasal saline can go a long way in helping to give the mucous membranes around the sinuses a break.
 Otherwise, the best remedy for a viral infection is staying hydrated and active," Casey says.

 Sore throats can be caused by a variety of factors, like viral infections, allergies and more.
-But, Casey encourages patients to watch symptoms closely, and when in doubt, call your clinic.
+Casey encourages patients to watch symptoms closely, and when in doubt, call your clinic.

 "The vast majority of sore throat complaints are viral in nature, with self-limited courses and are best treated symptomatically, rather than taking antibiotics.
 That being said, certain viruses can certainly hit harder than others.
 For example, while the treatment for mononucleosis (mono) is symptomatic, diagnosis can be important.
 If you have any questions whatsoever about sore throat symptoms you or anyone in your family is experiencing, don’t hesitate to call your UnityPoint Health provider," Casey says.